-- 1. Fill opening

 - Base of filler neck, DO NOT FILL PAST HERE

 - 3. Fuel

-- 4. Empty space for fuel expansion.
+- Empty space for fuel expansion.

 Important: Do Not overfill fuel tank.
 Fill the fuel tank to the bottom of the filler neck.
-The

-- empty space in the tank allows the fuel to expand.
-Overfilling may result in fuel leakage or damage to the engine. - 3.
-Install the fuel tank cap securely and tighten until it "clicks".
+The empty space in the tank allows the fuel to expand.
+Overfilling may result in fuel leakage or damage to the engine or emission system.

+3. Install the fuel tank cap securely and tighten until it "clicks".
 Wipe up any gasoline that may have spilled.